IslaBlairSaloni/java/java_notes.md

 ____

 ### statements
-executable combination of tokens ending with;
+executable combination of tokens ending with ;

+There are 5 types of statements, and some sub-types under 'expression' statements and 'control' statements.

 |  Expression   | labelled | synchronization | guarding |
 |  -----------  | -------- | --------------- | -------- |